custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 0.9.8
+# Changes in 0.9.9

-- Added support for the ATC advertisement type for LYWSD03MMC sensors from both the firmware by `ATC1441`, available [here](https://github.com/atc1441/ATC_MiThermometer), and the improved firmware by `pvvx` available [here](https://github.com/pvvx/ATC_MiThermometer).
-Both custom firmware's broadcast temperature, humidity, battery voltage and battery level in percent.
-For the `pvvx` firmware, it is advised to change the setting `advertisement type` from `all` to `custom`.
-Sending multiple advertisment types at the same time might cause the voltage sensor from not showing up, depending on which advertisement comes first.
-The advertisement type `custom` will also result in a higher accuracy.
-Reloading the integration is needed to receive the voltage sensor after switching the firmware.
+- Added partial support for MJYD02YLXiaomi Motion Activated Night Light sensor.

+  This first implementation adds only light state (light/no light) and battery state.
+Motion sensor is not supported yet, due to an issue with the advertisement format.
+We hope to implement motion sensor support in the near future.

+  Note that advertisements are encrypted, therefore you need to set the encryption key in your configuration

 {% endif %}